harmin-parra/x509-wrapper/README.md

 - RSA / ECDSA public and private key

 ## Limitations
-### Construction/Generation of CSRs*
+### CSR generation with SAN*

-Subject Alternative Name (SAN) of the following types are not supported:
+Subject Alternative Name (SAN) of the following types are not supported in CSR generation:
   + Directory Name
   + Other Name

-*This limitation doesn't apply to CSR loaders
+*This limitation doesn't apply to CSR loaders.

 ### Certificate Policies extension

-The extraction of Certificate Policies extension needs improvement
+The extraction of Certificate Policies extension needs improvement.

 ### Loading of ECDSA private and public keys